Common Questions

 Yes.
 If you want to pay more than your minimum scheduled monthly installment amount each month, you can do so through your online account, by mail, or by calling us.
 If you are on auto debit, you can also adjust the total amount drafted each month through your online account.

-Yes, Auto Pay allows you to make your student loan payments by automatically deducting them each month from a checking or savings account that you designate.
+Yes.
+Auto Pay allows you to make your student loan payments by automatically deducting them each month from a checking or savings account that you designate.
 Learn more about Auto Pay or ways to make a payment.

+Please allow at least 2 business days for processing from the scheduled date for electronic payments or the date delivered for mailed payments.
 Although a loan may appear past due while a payment is pending, once it’s processed your payment will be credited effective as of the scheduled electronic payment date or the date the mailed payment was received.

 Online payments made by 11:59 PM ET will be credited effective as of the current date – including weekends and banking holidays.